HarishHary/blink/docs/internals/plugin-runtime.md

 ### Readiness

-Each route has its own `MessageRetryRouteStep` backoff.
+Each route has its own `MessageRetryRouteStep` backoff for failed lifecycle operations.
 A pending route made obsolete is deleted directly.
-On active-manager loss the retry timer runs before `RespawnRoute`.
+Ergo's router may automatically replace a lost manager immediately; `RouterOptions.RetryMin/RetryMax` govern the explicit lifecycle retry path, not that automatic replacement.
 Draining with no live manager respawns a draining manager so the drain protocol can complete.

 ## Deployment manager